zicklag/docs-1/docs/configuration/project-settings.md

+---
+description: This is where you can adjust all of the **global** settings for your project.
+Changes saved here are instantly reflected throughout the platform.
+readTime: 12 minutes
+---

 # Project Settings

 > This is where you can adjust all of the **global** settings for your project.
 Changes saved here are instantly